1998 Oahu Bowl: Game summary

 Jemal Singleton scored in both the first and second quarters to give Air Force a 14–0 lead, but Washington responded with a Braxton Cleman touchdown run less than two minutes later.
 Scott McKay added onto the lead with a touchdown run to make it 20-7 after their two-point conversion attempt failed.
 Cleman scored his second touchdown of the day to make it 20–13, with Huard's conversion pass attempt falling short to keep the score the same at halftime.

 Jackson Whiting increased the Falcons' lead to 23–13 with a 42-yard field goal, then Spanky Gilliam extended it to 30–13 with his touchdown run.
 Matt Farmer caught a 79-yard touchdown pass from Blane Morgan with :07 remaining in the third quarter.
 Their conversion attempt to make it a 25-point lead failed, however, and the score remained at 36–13.
 Husky backup quarterback Marques Tuiasosopo ran in for a touchdown early in the fourth quarter to narrow the lead, but the two-point conversion failed, leaving the score at 36–19.
 McKay caught a 30-yard touchdown from Morgan as the Falcons scored their final points of the day.
-Manuel Austin caught a pass from Tuiasasopo with 4:09 remaining, but another failed conversion attempt left the final score 43–25.
+Manuel Austin caught a pass from Tuiasosopo with 4:09 remaining, but another failed conversion attempt left the final score 43–25.
 Starter Brock Huard was ineffective for the Huskies, going 23 of 32 with three interceptions and 267 yards before being replaced by Tuiasasopo.
 Morgan went 12 of 16 for 267 yards and two touchdowns.
 Farmer caught four passes for 109 yards.